 Figure 25-4.
-Vacant Land with Duplex on Right Side of Photo, Oxford, Ohio, Site, June 2006 Release Survey Postremedial action survey data indicate that the radiological condition of the Oxford site complies with applicable DOE standards and guidelines for cleanup of residual radioactive contamination.
+Vacant Land with Duplex on Right Side of Photo, Oxford, Ohio, Site, June 2006

+Postremedial action survey data indicate that the radiological condition of the Oxford site complies with applicable DOE standards and guidelines for cleanup of residual radioactive contamination.
 DOE released the site for unrestricted use.
 The site has been restored to a condition acceptable to the owner (DOE 1995).

-Independent Verification The results of the independent verification survey of the site demonstrate that all contaminated areas have been remediated to radionuclide concentrations and activity levels below the applicable guidelines set by DOE and were documented by ORNL in two separate reports: the Results of the Independent Radiological Verification Survey of the Remedial Action Performed at the Former Alba Craft Laboratory Site, Oxford, OH (DOE 1996a) and Results of the Independent Radiological Verification Survey of the Remedial Action Performed at 525 S. Main Street, Oxford, Ohio (OX0002) (DOE 1996b).
-Use Restrictions There are no use restrictions at the Oxford site.
+The results of the independent verification survey of the site demonstrate that all contaminated areas have been remediated to radionuclide concentrations and activity levels below the applicable guidelines set by DOE and were documented by ORNL in two separate reports: the Results of the Independent Radiological Verification Survey of the Remedial Action Performed at the Former Alba Craft Laboratory Site, Oxford, OH (DOE 1996a) and Results of the Independent Radiological Verification Performed at 525 S. Main Street, Oxford, Ohio (OX0002) (DOE 1996b).

-Assessment of Risk
+There are no use restrictions at the Oxford site.
+The site was released for unrestricted use.

 Because the site was remediated to the conservative dose-based standards of DOE Order 5400.5 (archived), there was no site-specific risk assessment performed.

-Certification of Regulator Concurrence

 A notice of cleanup certification for the site was published in the Federal Register on November 26, 1996 (61 FR 60097).

-Agreements and Permits

-There are no agreements or permits.